 Bills, and the laws that result from them, can be classified into three types: substantive, revisory, and appropriations.

-Substantive bills propose to enact new laws, or to amend or repeal existing ones, in ways that would have substantive effects on the state's permanent body of law.
+Substantive bills propose to enact new laws, or to amend or repeal existing ones, in ways that would change the state's permanent body of law.